 This great patient is an example of what early orthodontic treatment can do!

-So what are the keys to getting great results.
 First is early diagnosis and treatment planning.
 Diagnosis should include a panoramic x-ray.
 Any time teeth are crowded or teeth don’t erupt within the normal eruption sequence a panoramic x-ray should be taken.
 Expansion treatment works well with adolescents.
 He was on the path to having upper impacted canines.
 Upper or maxillary impacted canines occur frequently and are often overlooked by general dentists and even sometimes by orthodontics.
 If he came to the office as a 13 or 14 year old we would most likely be looking at an extraction treatment plan.
 Treatment for impacted canines often includes surgery to place brackets on the canines.
 Early start to orthodontic treatment can avoid the need for the surgery and avoid the expense involved.
 But the smile says it all.
 He is one happy guy.

 For more on non-extraction orthodontic treatment check out https://nextortho.com/ It may be too technical but you can bring your questions to us.